Navigation

 • Smoking – smokers are 2 x more likely to get gum disease

-If your gums bleed when you start to floss, carry on for a few days.
+If your gums bleed when you start to floss or clean between the teeth with an interdental brush or pick, carry on for a few days.
 Removing the plaque may be enough to clear up the infection and end the bleeding.
 If your gums continue to bleed after 2 to 3 days we recommend you see a dental professional for a professional clean which will remove plaque AND tartar.

 Bleeding gums are most commonly caused by inadequate oral care and gum diseases, including gingivitis and periodontitis.
-In rarer case, bleeding gums may be associated with the following health conditions:
+In rarer cases, bleeding gums may be associated with the following health conditions:

 • Pregnancy – hormonal changes during pregnancy can make the gums more sensitive